Home Compare JDEP.AS vs ORK.OL

 JDE Peet's N.V. vs Orkla A: Which Stock Looks Stronger in 2026?

-Orkla ASA holds the cleaner structural position, with the lead spread across profitability and growth.
+Orkla ASA holds the cleaner structural position, with the lead spread across profitability and stability.
 JDE Peet's still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-The overall score gap is 17 points in favour of Orkla ASA.
+The lead is spread across profitability and stability, rather than sitting in one isolated gap.
+The overall score gap is 10 points in favour of Orkla ASA.

 INDUSTRY COMPARISON